-- Auditors perform annual reviews of Subgrantees' OMB A-133 audits for compliance with OMB requirements, follow up on findings identified in the Single Audit, and issue transmittal letters to Subgrantees that include findings. - Investigative audits will be conducted, as needed, to evaluate Subgrantees' accounting systems and fiscal integrity.
+- Auditors perform annual reviews of Subgrantees' OMB "Super-Circular" audits, which replaced OMB A-133, for compliance with OMB requirements, follow up on findings identified in the Single Audit, and issue transmittal letters to Subgrantees that include findings. - Investigative audits will be conducted, as needed, to evaluate Subgrantees' accounting systems and fiscal integrity.